MD-SAJID-ICT/Malicious-Activity-Investigation-with-VM-Image/README.md

 ## 4.2 Suspicious Activity

-In Archives-1([2016]) there have three suspicious E-Mail Messages which are come from “John Snow” to the local user.
+In Archives-1([2016]) there have three suspicious E-Mail Messages which are come from “John Snow” to the local user. <br>
 Email address: enjohnsnow2016@gmail.com

 ### 4.2.1 1st Suspicious mail